Big Runaway: Background

-In 1768, the Colony of Pennsylvania and the Iroquois Confederacy signed the Treaty of Fort Stanwix, in which the boundary between colonial and Iroquois lands was adjusted in the colony's favor in exchange for some financial considerations and other guarantees.
+In 1768, the Colony of Pennsylvania and the Haudenosaunee Confederacy signed the Treaty of Fort Stanwix, in which the boundary between colonial and Haudenosaunee lands was adjusted in the colony's favor in exchange for some financial considerations and other guarantees.
 Settlers soon began arriving in the area (known as the "New Purchase") and increased settlements along the West Branch of the Susquehanna helped lead to the formation of Northumberland County in 1772.
 The settlements along the river were in what are now parts of Northumberland, Union, Lycoming, and Clinton Counties.

 Map of fortifications and streams in north-central Pennsylvania during the Big Runaway.
 Modern county borders are shown for orientation.

 The New Purchase territory extended as far west as "Tiadaghton Creek".
-The identity of this creek was disputed, with the colonists claiming it was Pine Creek (further west, giving them more territory), while the Iroquois claimed it was Lycoming Creek (further east).
+The identity of this creek was disputed, with the colonists claiming it was Pine Creek (further west, giving them more territory), while the Haudenosaunee claimed it was Lycoming Creek (further east).
 The colonial government recognized Lycoming Creek as the boundary, so settlements made to its west violated the treaty.
 Despite this, there were settlers west of Lycoming Creek and west of Pine Creek about to modern-day Lock Haven.
 Because they fell outside the colony's bounds, the settlers in this area received no protection or government from the colony, so they formed their own system of self-rule, known as the Fair Play system.

 When the American Revolutionary War broke out in 1775, most of the settlers in that area favored independence from Great Britain and supported the Patriot cause.
 About 75 soldiers from the territory that became Lycoming County served in the Continental Army, but the West Branch of the Susquehanna valley soon became a front in the war as well.
 According to tradition, the Fair Play Men made their own Declaration of Independence from Britain at the mouth of Pine Creek on July 4, 1776, unaware of the Continental Congress' declaration.

 There had always been tensions between the settlers and natives, with some attacks, especially in the "Fair Play" area.
 This became more serious in the winter of 1777–78, when two settlers were killed by Native Americans in separate incidents, and then two Native Americans in a party of nine were killed by Colonel John Henry Antes and his men in a skirmish.
 Later a party of Native American raiders who had plundered along Buffalo Creek, near Lewisburg in Union County, were stopped near modern Jersey Shore in Lycoming County and their booty was recovered.